Pula to Rovinj: The Ultimate Guide to a Day Trip from Pula

 Enjoy Rovinj’s best ice cream at Gelataria Italia

 Owned by an Italian family, Gelataria Italia offers a huge number of ice cream flavours as well as desserts and coffees.
-Two scoops of ice cream cost 20 Kuna (£2.40), but you can only pay with cash.
-Come prepared to avoid running around trying to find a cash machine 5 minutes before your bus leaves like I was!
+Just be warned, you can only pay with cash.
+Come prepared to avoid running around trying to find a cash machine 5 minutes before your bus from Rovinj to Pula leaves like I was!

 Is Rovinj, Croatia worth visiting?